- Healthy Places

 Other Regulatory Agencies

-  An annual operating permit from the Snohomish Health District is required to ensure that your business meets local requirements.
+An annual operating permit from the Snohomish County Health Department is required to ensure that your business meets local requirements.
 You may need to get additional permits from us or be required to comply with other government permit requirements.

 WHO INSPECTS WHAT IN SNOHOMISH COUNTY

 |Retail food, schools, camps, jails, senior centers, senior independent living communities||Local health department|

 |Hospitals, prisons and ferries||Washington State Department of Health|

 |Nursing homes and assisted living facilities||Washington State Department of Social and Health Services (DSHS)|

 |Child care centers||Washington State Department of Children, Youth, and Families (DCYF)|

 |Wholesale food processors interstate/internationally||U.S. Food and Drug Administration (FDA)|